-Minimum energy performance in private rented homes
+Energy efficiency requirements in private rented homes

-The minimum energy efficiency standard means that, subject to certain requirements and exemptions:
+The minimum energy efficiency standard

-Properties covered by the minimum level of energy efficiency provisions
+Properties covered by the MEES provisions

 All domestic private rented sector properties in England and Wales must have an EPC rating of E or above if they are: